Daniela Hantuchová: 2006: French Open doubles final

-Thereafter, she was unable to find a consistent level of form.
+Thereafter, she did not find a consistent level of form.
 Prior to the clay-court season, she parted company for a second time (and permanently) with Sears.
 He was replaced by Angel Giminez.
 She then played her first Fed Cup matches for Slovakia in almost three years.
 It was a successful return, with Hantuchová winning both her singles and her doubles matches against Luxembourg, her singles match against The Netherlands, and the decisive singles rubber in the tie against Great Britain.
 With the help of Hantuchová's 4–0 record, Slovakia booked a place in the World Group II play-off against Thailand.

 Despite disappointing results in the warm-up tournaments, she reached the fourth round of both the French Open and Wimbledon, before extending her 2006 Fed Cup record to 6–0 by winning both her singles matches in Slovakia's 5–0 rout of Thailand, which ensured their promotion to the World Group II.
 Her fourth-round streak at Grand Slams ended when she was beaten by a resurgent Serena Williams in the second round of the US Open, which was the culmination of a very disappointing American hardcourt season (her record was 7–6 including the US Open, failing to get past the round of 16 of any of the tournaments she entered).